David-Wong-Cascante/JuniorEngine/README.md

 # JuniorEngine
 ## Purpose
-I belief that I don't appreciate things until I do things myself.
+I believe that I don't appreciate things until I do things myself.
 I wanted to appreciate how games are made, therefore I decided to create my own game engine and hopefully finish it.
 ## Content
 This engine is going to be small by nature.
 There is no way I am going to making netcode, at least for the moment.
 However, I want to create anything that would be